Code-Institute-Submissions/MS1-1/README.md

-•	In the homepage, the users can see an image that of a studio and signup button with the studio motto.
+*	In the homepage, the users can see an image that of a studio and signup button with the studio motto.

-•	The Feature are presented in a individual card with eye-catching icons and message.
+*	The Feature are presented in a individual card with eye-catching icons and message.
 Also, there is a page exclusively dedicated to the type of yoga classes and its schedule keeping in mind that it would be of huge importance to both the existing and potential members.

-•	Users curious about the instructors on the scroll can also find a brief information corresponding with a thumbnail size rounded image of the yoga teachers in the studio.
+*	Users curious about the instructors on the scroll can also find a brief information corresponding with a thumbnail size rounded image of the yoga teachers in the studio.

-•	The event page which highlights the timeline and location with its upcoming retreat organized by the studio.
+*	The event page which highlights the timeline and location with its upcoming retreat organized by the studio.

-•	The location in the event section are links to an external wiki site designed to ensure the user can gather some information regarding the location.
+*	The location in the event section are links to an external wiki site designed to ensure the user can gather some information regarding the location.

-•	The footer of the website have options for signup to newsletter targeted for both potential and existing members.
+*	The footer of the website have options for signup to newsletter targeted for both potential and existing members.

-•	The footer also consists of address and other contact details of the studio for the users to get in touch with the studio.
+*	The footer also consists of address and other contact details of the studio for the users to get in touch with the studio.

-•	Finally, the social media icons are there to gather followers and to promote and share the online presence of the yoga studio.
+*	Finally, the social media icons are there to gather followers and to promote and share the online presence of the yoga studio.

- View Wireframe:
+ `View Wireframe:`
 [Here](https://github.com/KTM28/MS1/tree/master/wireframe).